Beyond Mapping

 intermittently in one direction along the latter from the beginning to the end

 The upshot seems to be that a fourth dimension exists (see Author’s Notes), it is just you can’t go there in person.
-But a GIS can easily take you there - conceptually.
-For example, an additional abstract “coordinate” representing time can be added to form a 3-dimentional data matrix.
+But a GIS can easily take you there—conceptually that is.
+For example, an additional abstract “coordinate” representing time can be added to form a 3-dimensional data matrix.
 The GIS picks off the customer density data for the first “page” and displays it as in the figure.
 Then it uses the data on the on the second page (one time step forward) and displays it.
 This is repeated to cycle through time and you see an animation where the peaks and valleys of the density surface move with time.

 My suspicions are that revolutions in referencing will be a big part of GIS’s frontier in the 2010s.
 See you there?